Gauge Structures: From Stabilizer Codes to Continuum Models: Introduction

-In this paper, we explore fracton models as their novelty, oddity and lack of full rotation symmetry demonstrates the need for a more general viewpoint on gauge theories beyond Yang-Mills theory.
+In this paper, we explore fracton stabilizer codes as their novelty, oddity and lack of full rotation symmetry demonstrates the need for a more general viewpoint on gauge theories beyond Yang-Mills theory.
 To this end, we introduce a mathematical construct which we term a {\it linear gauge structure}.
+This can be used to characterize both stabilizer codes and $U(1)$ gauge theory.
 This framework has the benefit of being independent of any Hamiltonian/Lagrangian, Hilbert space or algebraic field (as in $\mb R$ versus $\mb F_2$).
-We can also use it to prove some powerful results, most notably a generalization of charge conservation (or {\it Brule's Rules}\footnote{The name comes from a first-year grad school pact that if we ever found something of consequence, we had to name it for the segment on the Adult Swim show, {\it Tim and Eric Awesome Show, Great Job!} Such things cannot be broken.} as we term them) which is responsible for the fractonic behavior of the models we consider.
-We also discuss topological features as captured by a certain subset of gauge structures we term{ \it symplectic gauge structures}.
+We can also use it to prove some powerful results, most notably a generalization of charge conservation (or {\it BrLE rules} as we term them; see Section~\ref{sec:ex}) which is responsible for the fractonic behavior of the models we consider.
+We also discuss topological features as captured by a certain subset of gauge structures we term{ \it symplectic gauge structures}, which includes all stabilizer codes.
+For stabilizer codes, topological features are characterized by the logical operators which act non-trivially on the code space.
+We prove that these operators are connected to a set of {\it constraints}, or product of stabilizers which multiply to the identity.
+These special constraints are topological as they are no longer constraints if we change the topology of the system.
+We find an explicit construction for logical operators such that they form in the intersection of the boundary with these topological constraints.

 The machinery of gauge structures naturally leads to a means of mapping discrete stabilizer codes to continuum models and we apply this to all examples introduced below.
 The toric code maps to $U(1)$ gauge theory, whereas the analogous Maxwell equations for the X-cube model have the form